 The Iowa Informatics Initiative (UI3) is a campus-wide multidisciplinary initiative designed to provide overarching coordination of informatics activities across the institution, which span from health care to digital arts and humanities.
-The Initiative aims to expand the research capabilities, strengthen educational and training opportunities in informatics-related areas, and provide a single point of contact for external constituents with interests in informatics.
+The Initiative aims to expand research capabilities, strengthen educational and training opportunities in informatics-related areas, and provide a single point of contact for external constituents with interests in informatics.

-A key element of the initiative is the creation of a new “cluster” of informatics faculty under the UI Cluster Hire Initiative.
+A key element of the Initiative is the creation of a new “cluster” of informatics faculty under the UI Cluster Hire Initiative.
 To date, 14 new informatics cluster faculty have been hired from 4 colleges and 10 departments.
 Searches are underway for 10 additional informatics faculty.

 Gregory Carmichael (Professor, Chemical and Biochemical Engineering) was named the Director of UI3, Ben Rogers (Sr. Director, ITS) was named the Associate Director for UI3 Services and Juan Pablo Hourcade (Professor, Computer Science) was named the Associate Director for Academic Curriculum Development.
 The UI3 consists of a Steering Committee, Curriculum Sub-committee and a Support Services Sub-committee.